 National and International Artists:

 Residencies happen year round and can be as long as 6 months.
 The residencies are artist scheduled and begin on Sundays and end on Saturdays.
-There will be a weekly orientation Sunday afternoon for an introduction to studios, staff and the city of Troy.
+There will be a weekly orientation at 10am Monday for an introduction to studios, staff and the city of Troy.

 Upstate Artists: